Keep in Touch

 February 2024

 Bureaucracy has delayed the start of this project.
-The juvenile Queen conchs come from a hatchery in Curaçao, and new federal laws require a permit to transport them to Bonaire.
+The juvenile Queen conchs come from a hatchery in Curaçao, and new federal laws require a permit to take them to Bonaire.
 Our project partners hope to get a permit early in 2024.
-Meanwhile, they are gathering data from the conch project on Curaçao about conch food and habitat preferences, predation, and optimal age for outplanting.
+Meanwhile, they are gathering data from Curaçao about conch food and habitat preferences, predation, and optimal age for outplanting.

 Read more